Generic Name: chloroxylenol/pramoxine (klor-oh-ZYE-le-nole/pra-MOX-een)

 Treating certain infections of the outer ear canal.
 It is also used to control itching caused by these infections.
 It may also be used for other conditions as determined by your doctor.

-Uni-Otic drops is an antibacterial and anesthetic combination.
+Uni-Otic drops are an antibacterial and anesthetic combination.
 It works by killing sensitive bacteria or fungi and temporarily relieving ear pain.

 Do NOT use Uni-Otic drops if: